Traditional Tibetan medicine: Four Tantras

-The Four Tantras (Gyuzhi, རྒྱུད་བཞི།) is a native Tibetan text incorporating Indian, Chinese and Greco-Arab medical systems.
-The Four Tantras is believed to have been created in the twelfth century and still today is considered the basis of Tibetan medical practise.
+The Four Tantras or Gyu shi (རྒྱུད་བཞི།) is an 8th century Tibetan text incorporating medical systems and practices of Tibet, India, Greece, Persia, Central Asia, and China.
+The Four Tantras treatise dates from the 8th century and its 12th century edition is still considered the basis of Tibetan medical practises.
 The Four Tantras is the common name for the text of the Secret Tantra Instruction on the Eight Branches, the Immortality Elixir essence.
 It considers a single medical doctrine from four perspectives.
 Sage Vidyajnana expounded their manifestation.

-The basis of the Four Tantras is to keep the three bodily humors in balance; (wind rlung, bile mkhris pa, phlegm bad kan.)
+The basis of the Tibetan system of Four Tantras is to keep the three bodily humors in balance : The wind rlung, the bile mkhris pa, and the phlegm bad kan.
+These three foci differentiate Tibetan medicine from Chinese medicine's two foci - the ying and the yang.
+The Four Tantras can be described as follows: